 Think of it this way: within your in-group, all social hierarchy and levels of politeness exists.
 However, to people outside that group, you downplay your entire in-group and instead show respect to your out-group.
 This extends to the words you use, which is part of keigo, but that is an entire subject on its own.

-Titles in Japanese
+Titles and other suffixes in Japanese

 In addition to mastering the use of san, kun, chan, sama, and dono, there are also a wide range of titles in Japanese that are used just as frequently.
 Your teacher (and your doctor) is 先生 sensei.
 At the work place, you'll likely have a 課長 kachou (section lead), 部長 buchou (department head), and 社長 shachou (company president).
-Your 先輩 is a coworker or student in a year or cohort above you.
+Your 先輩 senpai is a coworker or student in a year or cohort above you.

 This looks like: